 - John Watson Moore Endowment: The John Watson Moore Endowment supports faculty summer travel for a trip that is professionally enriching.
 The fund was established in 1990 by John Wilson Moore and Ann E. Stuart, his wife, in honor of the late John Watson Moore.
 John Watson Moore believed that providing teachers with enrichment is the best way to engage and educate our students.

-Gifts to the endowment can be made to the general endowment or to either of the specific purpose funds listed above.
 If you would like to discuss the possibility of supporting these funds or creating a new endowed fund, please contact the Development Office.